 If this happens, just like it does for you in life I will not be available and I will contact you at the earliest opportunity to rearrange.

-This rarely happens but therapists are not immune to life's unexpected interruptions and I really appreciate your patience and understanding if this happens.
+This rarely happens but therapists are not immune to life's unexpected interruptions and I really appreciate your patience and understanding if this happens to any of our therapists.
 It will be as upsetting for me as it will be for you, if I ever miss planned time with you.

 I am unable to offer unplanned out of hours services.
 Although it is generally possible to arrange additional sessions if needed or